TomerM25/Cheap-system-for-protecting-children-in-the-car/README.md

 In this project we are going to solve the problem of child forgetfulness that very common in recent years and because there are solutions available in the market, we will bring a cheap solution to a problem that will be attractive and affordable for everyone.
 In addition, a friendly app will open that will alert you in real time about car forgetting.

-The project consists of an application that works on ANDROID and communicates with the Arduino microcontroller through HTTP requests.
+The project consists of an application that works on ANDROID and communicates with the Arduino microcontroller through HTTPS requests.

 • The main purpose of the project is to implement an inexpensive system that will enable monitoring of the child in the vehicle and enable interaction between the Erdogino computer and the user's smartphone-installed app.